serverless/blog/posts/2017-08-30-serverless-and-containers-via-kubeless.md

 One of the primary goals of the serverless framework is to provide a platform-agnostic experience to our users.

 **Cloud freedom**.
-Write your code once and you choose where it runs.
+You write your code once and choose where it runs.

 That's why we are so excited to announce the latest serverless provider integration: Kubeless